William Moorcroft (explorer): Bukhara

 Moorcroft continued his journey, reaching Kashmir on 3 November 1822, Jalalabad on 4 June 1824, and Kabul on 20 June.
 He and his companions were the first Europeans to see the Buddhas of Bamiyan and the first Englishmen to see the upper Oxus.
 They reached Bokhara on 25 February 1825, but found none of the rumored horses and also learned that a Russian mission had reached Bokhara four years before.

 Death

 Returning, at Andkhoy, in Afghan Turkestan, Moorcroft was seized with fever, of which he died on 27 August 1825, with Trebeck surviving him by only a few days.
 However, according to the Abbé Huc, Moorcroft reached Lhasa in 1826, and lived there twelve years, being assassinated on his way back to India in 1838, although this story of Moorcroft's "second life" has been explained by late 20th-century research as unlikely.

-Posthumous publication of papers
+Legacy

 In 1841, Moorcroft's papers were obtained by the Asiatic Society, and published under the editorship of H. H. Wilson as Travels in the Himalayan Provinces of Hinduslan and the Punjab, in Ladakh and Kashnair, in Peshawur, Kabul, Kunduz and Bokhara, from 1819 to 1825.

+The columbine species Aquilegia moorcroftiana is named for Moorcroft.
+It is the species of columbine found at the highest altitude in nature.